oli-ver-d/webting/test.md

 1. **Education:** English-like programming languages make it easier for beginners to learn coding concepts, fostering a broader talent pool.
 Initiatives like block-based coding (e.g., Scratch) also leverage this concept to teach programming to young learners.

 2. **Collaboration:** Readable code bridges the gap between technical and non-technical stakeholders, aiding communication.
 For example, a project manager can understand and contribute to discussions about code without needing deep technical expertise.
+Nvidia’s vision of English-based programming further enhances this collaboration.

 3. **Rapid Prototyping:** Developers can quickly translate ideas into code, accelerating development cycles.
 Languages like Python and JavaScript are often favored for prototyping due to their simplicity and versatility.

 4. **Low-Code/No-Code Platforms:** These platforms leverage natural language-inspired constructs, empowering users to create applications without deep programming knowledge.
-Tools like Microsoft PowerApps or Bubble are prominent examples of this trend.
+Nvidia’s advocacy aligns with this trend, promoting inclusivity and accessibility in AI development.

 5. **Automation:** Automation frameworks, such as Ansible and Terraform, use declarative syntax to manage infrastructure, making complex setups easier to define and maintain.

+6. **AI Development:** Leveraging English as a coding language could redefine AI systems, enabling faster iterations and more accessible innovation by removing traditional barriers to entry.

 ---